Welfare Info

 Program Requirements

-In order to qualify for this benefit program, you must be a resident of the state of Alaska, a U.S. national, citizen, permanent resident, or legal alien, in need of health care/insurance assistance, whose financial situation would be characterized as low income or very low income.
-You must also be either pregnant, blind, have a disability or a family member in your household with a disability, be responsible for children under 19 years of age, or be 65 years of age or older.
+To be eligible for AlaskaMedicaid, you must be a resident of the state of Alaska, a U.S. national, citizen, permanent resident, or legal alien, in need of health care/insurance assistance, whose financial situation would be characterized as low income or very low income.
+You must also be one of the following:

 In order to qualify, you must have an annual household income (before taxes) that is below the following amounts: